-Maddy Diment is a Researcher at Tortoise, working in the Intelligence Team on The Better Food Index and Responsibility100.
+Maddy Diment is a Lead Researcher at Tortoise, working in the Intelligence Team on The Better Food Index and Responsibility100.
 She studied Geography at Oxford University, and has since worked in consulting, academia and corporate social responsibility.

 Maddy Diment